loicknuchel/loicknuchel.github.io/_posts/2014-01-30-utilisez-reactivemongo-avec-play-framework-2-2.md

 > performing each several db queries?
 The multiplication grows really fast...
 >
 > The problem is getting more and more obvious while using the new generation of web frameworks.
-> What’s the point of using a nifty, powerful, fully asynchronous web framework if all your database accesses are blocking?
+> What's the point of using a nifty, powerful, fully asynchronous web framework if all your database accesses are blocking?
 >
 > ReactiveMongo is designed to avoid any kind of blocking request.
 Every operation returns immediately, freeing the running thread and resuming execution when it is over.
 > Accessing the database is not a bottleneck anymore.

-Bon, j’espère que ça vous a donné envie !
+Bon, j'espère que ça vous a donné envie !
 Maintenant, voyons comment implémenter les choses avec une application Play.

-Comme vous l’aurez compris, cette article est une suite donc, si ce n’est pas fait, commencez par "[Votre application Scala, Play 2 et MongoDB en six étapes]({% post_url 2014-01-23-votre-application-scala-play-2-et-mongodb-en-six-etapes %})".
+Comme vous l'aurez compris, cette article est une suite donc, si ce n'est pas fait, commencez par "[Votre application Scala, Play 2 et MongoDB en six étapes]({% post_url 2014-01-23-votre-application-scala-play-2-et-mongodb-en-six-etapes %})".

 ## Première étape : modifier les dépendances de votre application